Temper Tantrums

 • Angry rants

-• Hurts self or others when she does not get what she wants
+• Hurts self or others when they do not get what they want

 • Resists being soothed during a tantrum

-• Uses emotional outbursts to get her way
+• Uses emotional outbursts to get their way

 • Has emotional outbursts when sad, has low energy, or is not receiving attention from others